Table of Contents

 If you are reading this article and you are planning your treatment journey, you should be aware that in case of IVF with donor eggs, you have an average (watch the video and see below):

-• 80% chance
+- 80% chance

-that after the egg fertilisation you will receive properly developing embryos
+that after the egg fertilisation you will receive properly developing embryos - another 75-85% chance

-that the embryos transferred to your uterus will implant correctly
+that the embryos transferred to your uterus will implant correctly - another 70-80% chance

-that you will be diagnosed with a biochemical pregnancy (1 week after the embryo transfer)
+that you will be diagnosed with a biochemical pregnancy (1 week after the embryo transfer) - another 55-65% chance

-that you will be diagnosed with a clinical pregnancy – a 12-week ultrasound scan
+that you will be diagnosed with a clinical pregnancy – a 12-week ultrasound scan - and finally – about a 45-55% chance

 that you will give an actual birth to a child.

-This means that, on average, 1 in 2 women having IVF treatment with donor eggs will end up having their dreamed child.
+This means that, on average, 1 in 2 women having IVF treatment with donor eggs will end up having their dream child.
 This can be linked to many factors.
-However, bear in mind that when you have a second round of a fertility treatment, your chances grow.
+However, bear in mind that when you have a second round of fertility treatment, your chances grow.
 Are you curious why this is so?
 Let’s start from the beginning.

 7 things you need to know about egg donation success rates